 The reports area is where you can view, download and analyze your captured data.
 You can filter the information held in projects, forms and maps to segment and download any bulk or single elements that you want to examine.
 In this area of Launchcloud you can also see all of the data that was originally captured in your forms, and used to produce the reports.

-Start by clicking the “Reports” button in the lefthand sidebar.
+Start by clicking the Forms button in the left-hand sidebar.
+Once you have all forms displayed, select Reports in the top navigation.

 This will bring you to the View Reports.
 Here you’ll see all of your projects, sorted according to their Launchcloud folder.
 Click on a folder to view data from the individual forms included in it.